remy/retrobot/README.md

 ## Notes

-- Editing and deleting an item isn't supported (only the old message is seen)
 - Retrobot will not invite users who are away or have an active do not disturb mode enabled